sirisian/ecmascript-types/README.md

 ```js
 let o = { (a:uint8): 1 };
 ```
-This syntax is used because like destructuring there are ambiguousness parse trees.
+This syntax is used because like destructuring the grammar cannot differentiate the multiple cases where types are included or excluded resulting in an ambiguous grammar.
+The parenthesis cleanly solves this.

 ```js
 let a = [];